Do you have references? How successful is your program?

 At what point do you determine if a patient is not going to be successful after they have started the program?

 We have designed our program to avoid that very situation.
-The required assessment includes two hours of conversation (one hour to follow-up on the intake form, and an hour one-on-one with one of our feeding consultants).
+The required Pre-Program Consultation includes two hours of conversation (one hour to follow-up on the intake form, and an hour one-on-one with one of our feeding consultants).

-If our team doesn’t believe that a child is ready to wean, based on our free review of the intake form (for example, there are still numerous medical issues, upcoming major surgery, unsafe swallow, etc.) we let families know before they pay for the assessment.
+If our team doesn’t believe that a child is ready to wean, based on our free review of the intake form (for example, there are still numerous medical issues, upcoming major surgery, unsafe swallow, etc.) we let families know before they pay for the Pre-Program Consultation.

-If at the assessment stage, where we dig deep into feeding by speaking with parents/caregivers and reviewing videos, it seems that the child needs more time, we recommend pre-wean steps to take, either on your own, with your local therapist, or with Growing Independent Eaters.
+If at the Pre-Program Consultation stage, where we dig deep into feeding by speaking with parents/caregivers and reviewing videos, it seems that the child needs more time, we recommend pre-wean steps to take, either on your own, with your local therapist, or with Growing Independent Eaters.

 What is the average time it takes a child who has been 100% tube fed to start taking something orally?
 What about for those who have had some oral feedings to start taking more?

 In our experience, after ensuring that there is no physical discomfort or fear around food, trust and comfort are present at any feeding situation, and tube fed calories start being reduced, it takes between 2-10 days for the appetite system to come back online.

 How fast this happens varies from child to child.
 As a side note, we do not counsel creating ravenous hunger (as that destroys comfort around food), but appetite sufficient to open the door to oral eating.
 Children who are already eating orally, when calm and respected in their “no” cues (no coerced feeding), often progress faster.